snscaimito/snscaimito.github.com/content/resume/index.markdown

   - Created DEO - Documents of Objects, a software technology comparable to OLE 2 from Microsoft.

 For more details on Stephan Schwab's experience as entrepreneur, please visit his [entrepreneurial portfolio](entrepreneur.html).

-## Conclusion
-Stephan Schwab's extensive entrepreneurial and development expertise makes him a valuable asset for any organization looking to innovate and improve their software development practices.
-His ability to adapt to new technologies and his hands-on approach ensure that he can deliver measurable results and contribute significantly to any project.